Kilimanjaro Equipment Guide

 DUFFEL BAG: As it holds all of your trekking gear this is one important piece of kit!
 Because your duffle bag will be carried by porters, make sure it weighs no more than 20kg (15kg is better) and has a soft bottom (approx 80-100 litres).
 Make sure your bag is waterproof, has a strong zipper system and hand and shoulder strapping system for extra versatility.

-SLEEPING BAG LINER: A sleeping bag liner can help with temperatures.
+SLEEPING BAG LINER: sleeping bag liner can help with temperatures.
 A silk liner can make a huge difference at the higher camps.
 A liner is also good for people who are squeamish about renting a sleeping bag.
 If you plan to travel before or after your trek, it also comes in handy if you are staying in cheaper accommodation.

 DAY PACK: As you’ll be carrying your daypack, its important to keep it small and lightweight (25-30 litres).
 Your daypack will be used to carry water and personal items such as sunscreen, snacks, money etc. Look for daypacks with compression straps to reduce stress on your back, rain covers and side mesh pockets for easy access..
 Our Recommendations